This event took place on Wednesday 18 August. The recording is now available on this page.

 Read their full report on climate change and girls' education here.

 About the panel

-This will be a panel event, with speakers from around the world, followed by questions from the audience.
+This was a panel event, with speakers from around the world, followed by questions from the audience.